 Granada, the most beautiful sunset in the world

 Granada, la puesta de sol más bella del mundo.

-The quotation by Shakespeare himself is also well known but also quie true, even all these centuries on.
+The Shakespeare quote is also well known and still rings true even all these centuries on.

 “All curious travellers keep Granada in their hearts, even without having visited it”